 Click on the bottom of the tool where it says “DOWNLOAD PDF REPORT.”
 Your download should begin automatically.

-A four-page PDF was generated for me, detailing the percentages and major issues identified within my document.
+A four-page PDF was generated for me, showing the overall percentages and major issues identified in my doc.

 I also love that it gives you the reading and speaking time for the document.
 This is helpful for anyone working on a speech or presentation.

 You can use a Grammarly extension on basically any tool, including browser plugins for Chrome, Firefox, and Safari.
 You can correct your emails and social media postings before putting them up.
 This is essential for social media marketing managers and business people who have a lot of email communication with clients.

 I tried it out for myself using their Grammarly Chrome Extension, enabling Grammarly to check my terrible email skills:

 At first, I was dismayed to see that they weren’t catching my punctuation mistakes, but then I saw a Grammarly browser button in the bottom right-hand corner of my email window, and when I clicked on it, my faith was restored.

 There is also a Grammarly desktop app.
 I tested it with the Microsoft Word extension and liked it a lot.
 It adds a lot of these helpful extra features that Word usually lacks.

 You’ve got the marked-up article on the left and Grammarly’s suggestions on the right.
 (They also have an app for Microsoft Outlook, too.
 So you can enable Grammarly to check everything from emails to essays with the Office add-in.